Madani El Glaoui: The Hafidiya and Madani's apex

 El Madani was a key player in the Hafidiya, a movement led by Moulay Hafid, then viceroy in Marrakech under his brother, Sultan Moulay Abdelaziz, which deposed the latter.
 The Hafidiya was a large-scale movement driven by a popular fervour that Abdallah Laroui considered to be "the first expression of a modern Moroccan nationalism".
-Its main objectives were to liberate the country from the French occupations of Oujda and Chaouia, to abolish the Treaty of Algeciras the system of protections, to annul the maqs (tax and gate duties) and in general, to defend the Islamic religion.
+Its main objectives were to liberate the country from the French occupations of Oujda and Chaouia, to abolish the Treaty of Algeciras and its system of protections, to annul the maqs (tax and gate duties) and, in general, to defend the Islamic religion.

 During the conflict, Madani initially aided Abdelaziz.
 After he accompanied the sultan on a military expedition that ended in failure, he then began to doubt Abdelaziz's political abilities and decided to switch sides, supporting Abd al-Hafid instead.

-As soon as he took power in August 1907, Moulay Hafid appointed him to the post of "allaf al kebir" (i.e. Minister of War) and married his daughter, Lalla Rabia, with whom he had three children.
+As soon as he took power in August 1907, Moulay Hafid appointed Madani to the post of allaf al kebir (i.e. Minister of War) and married his daughter, Lalla Rabia, with whom he had three children.
 In May 1908, once Fez had been conquered by the new regime, Si El Madani was promoted to the post of Grand Vizier, a position in which he demonstrated a desire for reform.
 He then secured various offices for his four younger brothers, including having Thami be appointed Pasha of Marrakesh.